FastComments/fastcomments-blog/src/content/en/(09-03-2026) Auditing Improvements Released.md

 for the substring search, and `includeManagedTenants`.
 Responses now include `targetId`, `targetLabel` and `ua`.

 Two changes worth noting if you already call this endpoint. `before` now works on its own, where previously it was ignored unless you also passed `after`.
-And `limit` is now capped at 10k with a default of 5k.
-It was previously unbounded.
+And `limit` is now capped at 10k, where before it had no ceiling.
+The default is unchanged at 1k.

 ### Documentation